antony/smart-mirror/README.md

 ##### Test it out
 Now, before we start going crazy and installing certificates let's check that everything loads in correctly.
 You can run a lightweight Python server in the smart-mirror directory to test things out:
 ```
-python -m SimpleHTTPServer 8000
+node .
 ```

 Go to `http://localhost:8000` and Chromium should prompt you to allow access to both your microphone and location.
 Try saying "What can I say".

 ##### Troubleshooting your microphone in Chromium
 If the page is not responding to you, double check that Chrome is using the correct input device by clicking the video camera icon (next to the favorite icon on the URL bar)